cheesoup/GRPH/_posts/2021-10-15-github-pages.md

 Initially, I thought you were supposed to simply upload the preview site to your repo.
 However, after inspecting other people Jekyll repos, I noticed that they had their whole Jekyll project within the repository.
 This kinda baffled me, but when I tried it, low and behold my site showed up automatically.
 Unfortunately this wasn't a perfect process.
 Uploading my site in such a way resulted in something going wrong with the tagging system.

 Apparently Github Pages doesn't support the [Jekyll-Tagging](https://github.com/pattex/jekyll-tagging) plugin.
 It took me a while to figure this out and I was getting really annoyed about it.
 Ultimately, I had to look into some liquid code for building a tag clouds.
-Below are some of the resources I used to solve the issue.
+Below are some pages I referenced while trying to fix this issue.

 [Setting up a GitHub Pages site with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)\
 [CodinFox](https://codinfox.github.io/dev/2015/03/06/use-tags-and-categories-in-your-jekyll-based-github-pages/)\
 [superdevresources.com](https://superdevresources.com/tag-cloud-jekyll/)

 I still need to get the RSS working.
-I don't think it's that important though.
+I don't think it's that important though :p